Elephanta Caves

 Shopping at Elephanta Caves

-First of all, one wouldn’t believe that they can do some shopping at a small island just off the coast of the Arabian Sea for souvenirs, but forgot about that, and get ready to be pleasantly shocked by the local Elephanta souvenir collection that one can take back to their sweet home.
-People can get into the flea market located just few steps top to the island.Women's can consider this small market as a paradise to shop the lovely sculptures made of jewelry, marble, clothes and paintings of Lord Shiva and many amazing products of the wood work.
-There is no better spot to do the shopping for souvenirs of Indian artifacts, than the Elephanta Caves.
-Visitors should know about how doing a better bargaining in the barter world of elephant caves, since the prices are seems to be a bit exorbitant here.
+First of all, one wouldn’t believe that they can do some shopping at a small island just off the coast of the Arabian Sea for souvenirs.
+The local Elephanta souvenir collection can be taken back to their sweet home.
+People can get into the flea market located just a few steps to the island.This small market is a paradise to shop the lovely sculptures made of jewelry, marble, clothes, and paintings of Lord Shiva, and many amazing products of the woodwork.

 Eating Out and Accommodation Options Near Elephanta Caves

 The best traveling option to the Elephanta Caves is to catch a boat or ferry service from the Gateway of India in Mumbai.
-It may take around 1 hour through sea to reach the Elephanta Caves.
-Deluxe boats charges Rs.140 for adults and Rs.90 for the children.
-If someone does not have that much money to spend for their travel, they can also choose the economy boats, which charges less for both tickets.
+It may take around 1 hour by sea to reach the Elephanta Caves.
+You can also choose the economy boats, which charge less for both tickets.
 The first boat takes off at 9:00 AM and the last boat leaves at 5:00 PM from the island.